dart-lang/language/accepted/future-releases/1847 - FinalizationRegistry/proposal.md

   - rely on finalization callbacks to be invoked even if an isolate group is shutting down.

-The first requirements is self-explanatory: we would like to avoid departures from run-to-completion model that Dart currently provides for synchronous code.
+The second requirement is self-explanatory: we would like to avoid departures from run-to-completion model that Dart currently provides for synchronous code.

 To explain the problem of premature finalization, consider the following code: